Sofic approximations and quantitative measure couplings: Introduction

-\begin{Def}[{\cite[Def.
-2.3]{DKLMT}}] Let $G$ and $H$ be two countable groups.
-A \deffont{measure equivalence coupling} from $G$ to $H$ is a quadruple $(X,X_G,X_H,\mu)$ such that: \begin{itemize} \item $(X,\mu)$ is a standard measure space equipped with measure-preserving, commuting, smooth, free actions of $G$ and $H$, \item $X_G$ (resp. $X_H$) is a fundamental domain of finite measure for the action of $G$ (resp. $H$) on $X$. \end{itemize} We say that $G$ and $H$ are \deffont{measure equivalent} if there exists a measure equivalence coupling from $G$ to $H$. \end{Def}
+\paragraph{Quantitative measure subgroup couplings} Let $G=\langle S_G \rangle$ and $H=\langle S_H \rangle$ be two finitely generated groups.
+A \deffont{measure subgroup coupling} from $G$ to $H$ is a triple $(\Omega,m,X_H)$ such that: \begin{itemize} \item $(\Omega,m)$ is a standard measure space equipped with commuting measure-preserving free actions of $G$ and $H$, such that each action admits a Borel fundamental domain; \item $X_H$ is a Borel fundamental domain of finite measure for the action of $H$ on $\Omega$. \end{itemize} Such couplings arise naturally from coarse embeddings, as explained in \cref{Ex:CoarseEmbeddings}.
+Remark that when $(\Omega,m,X_H)$ is a measure subroup coupling, one can define the corresponding cocycle $\alpha$ as in \cref{eq:DefCocycle}.
+We refer to \cref{Subsec:MeasureCouplings} for more details on these couplings.

-As mentioned earlier, two lattices in the same locally compact group are measure equivalent.
-Remark that our definition is asymmetric, we talk indeed of a coupling \emph{from} one group \emph{to} another.
-This asymmetry might be unsettling for now since it is called measure \emph{equivalence} but it will make sense when we will define the quantification of the coupling (see \cref{Def:QuantMev}).
-Let us now introduce a stronger equivalence relation between groups which comes from ergodic theory.

-\begin{Def} Let $G$ and $H$ be two finitely generated groups.
-We say that $G$ and $H$ are \deffont{orbit equivalent} if there exists a probability space $(X,\mu)$ and two measure-preserving free actions of $G$ and $H$ on $(X,\mu)$ such that for almost every $x \in X$ we have $G\cdot x = H\cdot x$.
-We call $(X,\mu)$ an \deffont{orbit equivalence coupling} from $G$ to $H$. \end{Def}

-We called this equivalence relation stronger than measure equivalence because orbit equivalence \emph{implies} measure equivalence.
-But the converse is not always true.
-To ensure that two measure equivalent groups are orbit equivalent we need the two fundamental domains $X_G$ and $X_H$ to be equal.
-This is what we formalise below.

-\begin{Prop} Two countable groups $G$ and $H$ are orbit equivalent if and only if there exists a measure equivalence coupling $(X,X_G,X_H,\mu)$ from $G$ to $H$ such that $X_H=X_G$. \end{Prop}

-Although this orbit equivalence relation is stronger than measure equivalence, it does not distinguish amenable groups.
-Indeed by the Ornstein Weiss theorem \cite[Th.
-6]{OW80} below, all infinite amenable groups are in the same equivalence class. \begin{Th}[{\cite{OW80}}] All infinite amenable groups are orbit equivalent to $\bZ$. \end{Th}

-To refine this equivalence relation and “distinguish” amenable groups we introduce a quantified version of orbit and measure equivalence.

-Recall that if a finitely generated group $G$ acts on a space $X$ and if $S_G$ is a finite generating set of $G$, we can define the Schreier graph associated to this action as being the graph whose set of vertices is $X$ and set of edges is $\{(x,s\cdot x) \, | \, s\in S_K\}$.
-This graph is endowed with a natural metric $d_{S_G}$ fixing the length of an edge to one.
-Remark that if $S^\prime_G$ is another generating set of $G$ then there exists $C>0$ such that for all $x\in X$ and $g\in G$